arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 - Question "Don't you think that current tools have already solved the issues solved by delimiter-first?"

-  I developed a simple 4-line code with missed comma that is compeletely fine for flake8 and ruff.
+  I developed a simple 4-line code with missed comma that is completely fine for flake8 and ruff.
 And black formatter considers it well-formatter.
   It took me less than a minute to develop this example, and if you start thinking, I'm sure you'll find a handful of similar cases.
-  Authors of one utitity that is supposed to mark these cases [claim](https://blog.devgenius.io/5-of-666-python-repos-had-comma-typos-including-tensorflow-and-pytorch-sentry-and-v8-7bc3ad9a1bb7) that '5% of 666 Python repos had comma typos (including Tensorflow, and PyTorch, Sentry, and V8)'.
+  Authors of one utility that is supposed to mark these cases [claim](https://blog.devgenius.io/5-of-666-python-repos-had-comma-typos-including-tensorflow-and-pytorch-sentry-and-v8-7bc3ad9a1bb7) that '5% of 666 Python repos had comma typos (including Tensorflow, and PyTorch, Sentry, and V8)'.

   We can continue patching problems with even more tools and more special cases, but I'd better have it solved by design.
   Core point is - *delimiter-last is flawed*.